mzaccari/five-minutes-of-vim/lesson-2.md

 ## Navigate to a specific position on a line

-Go to the top of the file where the "set number" command is.
-Go to the beginning of the line, then go to the letter "e" with:
+Go to the line which says "set number".
+Then "find" the letter "e" with:

 ```
 fe
 ```

-## Navigate to the next instance of the same letter on a line
+## Find the next instance of the same letter on a line

 ```
 ;
 ```

-## Navigate backward on a line
+## Find backward on a line

 ```
 Fe
 ```

-## Navigate again in the same direction
+## Find again in the same direction

 ```
 ;